OTRF/Security-Datasets/small_datasets/windows/credential_access/credential_dumping_T1003/credentials_from_registry/README.md

-# Active Directory Replication
+# Credentials From Registries

-An adversary with administrator privileges can access credentials from the contents of registries.
+An adversary with enough privileges can access credentials from the contents of windows registries.

 ## Technique Variations Table